a-e/rsel/docs/custom.md

 Customization
 -------------

-RSel provides only the most basic imperative navigational steps and verification.
+Rsel provides only the most basic imperative navigational steps and verification.
 For real-world testing, you will most likely want to define your own steps, built up from the low-level ones provided by Rsel.